stelioskat/pong/README.md

 # Pong
-Yet another pong remake for learning purposes
+Yet another simple Pong remake just for practice and fun.

+Feel free to use it as an example for your learning journey of Godot :).

 ![Preview](preview.png "Pong")